 This on-line session, provided the opportunity for an interactive discussion between panellists followed by Q&A from the audience.
 The full session can be seen here.Download

-Ambassador Timo S. Koster is a career diplomat at the Dutch Ministry of Foreign Affairs.
-As of November 2018, Mr. Koster assumed his position as Ambassador-at-large for Security Policy & Cyber.
+Timo S. Koster was Ambassador-at-large for Security Policy & Cyber at the Dutch Ministry of Foreign Affairs from 2018-2020.
 Prior to this, since 2012, he was Director for Defence Policy and Capabilities at NATO HQ in Brussels.

 After finishing his law degree at the University of Amsterdam, Ambassador Koster joined the diplomatic academy of the Ministry of Foreign Affairs of the Netherlands in 1991.
 His first appointment was at the Royal Netherlands Embassy in Nairobi, Kenya.
 Back in The Hague from 1994, he served in several positions within the Ministry, including a stint as Private Secretary to the Minister for European Affairs, before moving to the Royal Netherlands Embassy in London, as Head of Economic Department, between 1998 and 2001.